 The table shows the in year movements of the General Fund balance.
-The Surplus on the Provision of Services (within the council's Comprehensive Income & Expenditure Statement) was £23.7m.
-However, once the surplus on HRA services is adjusted for there is a deficit for General Fund services of £2.6m.
+The Surplus on the Provision of Services (within the council's Comprehensive Income & Expenditure Statement) was £21.1m.
+However, once the surplus on HRA services is adjusted for there is a surplus for General Fund services of £4.2m.

 We prepare the accounts in accordance with International Accounting Standards (as adopted by the CIPFA Code) but then apply adjustments required by Government regulations.
 These are summarised in the Movement in Reserves Statements and set out in detail in Note 8.
-Once these adjustments are applied the reduction in the General Fund balance is £6.3m.
+Once these adjustments are applied the increase in the General Fund balance is £2.4m.

-A further net transfer of £0.2m has been made to earmarked reserves from the General Fund.
+A further net transfer of £3.1m has been made to earmarked reserves from the General Fund.